Unrealized Projects 1930-1934

 HAMLET (1934)

 David O. Selznick had MGM readers report to him with story ideas for Garbo.
 An August 1934 memo from story editor Kate Corbaley suggested Hamlet (Garbo as Ophelia and Leslie Howard as the Danish prince).
+But it’s said that Garbo would only be interested if she could play the title role.

 SOURCE: GARBO book